-This course will enable you to plan and appraise systematic reviews.
+This course will enable you to plan and appraise systematic reviews on complex topics.
 On successful completion you will be familiar with the purposes, designs, and strengths and weaknesses of different systematic review approaches and have a critical appreciation of evidence-informed policy and practice.
 This course provides participants with critical and technical skills essential for organisations working in the field of evidence-informed policy and practice.

 The course will: